msegt/introduction-to-git/docs/README.md

 !> Really important things look like this

-If you have problems using any of the software or services described in this course, check the School's [introductory documentation](https://docs.cs.cf.ac.uk/notes/) for guidance.
+If you have problems using any of the software or services described in this course, check the School's [introductory documentation](https://wiki.cs.cf.ac.uk/) for guidance.

-## About
+# About

-This course is derived from the [Software Carpentry](https://software-carpentry.org/) course '[Version Control with Git](http://swcarpentry.github.io/git-novice/)', which contains material Copyright © Software Carpentry and released under a [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+This course is derived from the course that can be found in the master branch, which is derived from the [Software Carpentry](https://software-carpentry.org/) course '[Version Control with Git](http://swcarpentry.github.io/git-novice/)', which contains material Copyright © Software Carpentry and released under a [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 The material from this source course has been adapted to add information specific to using Git and Gitlab within the [School of Computer Science & Informatics](http://www.cardiff.ac.uk/computer-science) at [Cardiff University](http://www.cardiff.ac.uk/computer-science).

 “Software Carpentry” and “Data Carpentry” and their respective logos are registered trademarks of [Community Initiatives](http://communityin.org/).

 ### Authors

-Version 0.1 - Martin Chorley
+Version 0.1 (master branch) - Martin Chorley

+Version 0.2 (MScSE-2023-24 branch) - Marisé Galvez Trigo